mts-ai/VSAAS.Media.SDK.iOS/README.md

 ## Disclaimer
 This is a non-commercial version of VXG Media SDK for iOS.
 Playback is limited to 2 minutes.
 Commercial use and access to extra features requires a license.
-Learn more about <a href="https://www.videoexpertsgroup.com">VXG iOS RTSP SDK</a>
+Learn more about VXG iOS RTSP SDK

 ## About SDK
 SDK consists of three modules: